top of page

 2. Practice Mindful Breathing Throughout the Day

-Breathing is our built-in tool for managing our emotions-and one we often forget we have.
+Breathing is our built-in tool for managing emotions—and one we often forget we have.
 When we feel stressed, our breathing becomes shallow, sending a message to the body that danger is near.
 Mindful breathing sends the opposite message: it tells us we are safe.

 Even three deep breaths can change your mental state.
 Try the 4-7-8 technique: inhale for 4 counts, hold for 7, and exhale slowly for 8.
 This pattern calms the parasympathetic nervous system, helping you feel centered again.

-Think of your breath as a reset button — always available, always free.
+Think of your breath as a reset button—always available, always free.

 Healthy Mind